 Result: A single product listing in Shopify for the 'Classic Crewneck T-shirt' with dropdowns for color and size, each combination having its correct SKU and inventory.
 This simplifies customer navigation and backend management.

-This JSON payload shows a product 'Classic Crewneck T-shirt' with defined options 'Color' and 'Size'.
+This JSON payload shows a 'Classic Crewneck T-shirt' product with 'Color' and 'Size' options.
 Each entry in the variants array represents a unique product variant, specifying its option values (e.g., 'Red', 'S'), a unique SKU, price, and inventory quantity.
-A PIM system would generate and manage this structure before pushing it to Shopify via its API.
+A PIM system generates and manages this structure before pushing it to Shopify via its API.

 {